Class Code: 04344

 Fosters and facilitates cooperation, pride, trust, group identity and team spirit throughout the organization.

 Exchanges information with individuals or groups effectively by listening and responding appropriately.

 EDUCATION, EXPERIENCE, AND SPECIAL REQUIREMENTS

 The equivalent of five years full-time journey level experience in the design, production, construction, inspection, and/or repair of weldments fabricated to a code, standard, or specification, which includes at least two years of experience in the sampling, inspection and/or testing of materials used in construction and maintenance of highways;

-Must hold current and continuous certification as a Certified Welding Inspector from the American Welding Society and non-destructive testing level 1 or 2 certification from the American Society of Non destructive Testing.
+Positions must hold current and continuous certification as a Certified Welding Inspector from the American Welding Society and non-destructive testing level 1 or 2 certification from the American Society of Non- Destructive Testing.

 Positions in this classification are required to perform inspection activities on projects at out of state contractor facilities for extended periods of time.